badoo/lsd/README.md

 Rotate algorithm:
 1) move `lsd_dir/somecategory.log` => `lsd_dir/somecategory.log.old`
-2) stream old and new files in parallel until every writer closes .old one
+2) stream old and new files concurrently until every writer closes .old one
 3) when nobody holds .old file (writers always open only .log) and it is fully streamed, LSD can safely delete .old and go to step 1.

 _Keep in mind that writers have to periodically reopen current file in order to make LSD Client available to pass step 2_